Skip to main content Skip to secondary navigation

 The Writing and Rhetoric Requirement at Stanford

-PWR 1 and PWR 2 courses are carefully designed to offer richly diverse intellectual experiences based on shared assignments, goals, and learning outcomes.
-The basic structure of required PWR courses—in particular, the assignment sequence—does not vary from section to section, but each instructor builds on this shared core, designing class materials and activities and choosing readings to develop a unique course.
+PWR instructors in PWR 1 and PWR 2 courses carefully design their courses to offer in-depth intellectual experiences based on shared assignments, goals, and learning outcomes.
+The basic structure of required PWR courses—in particular, the assignment sequence rooted in analysis, research, and the presentation of research in various forms—remains consistent across sections, but each instructor builds on this shared core, designing class activities to support a dynamic, interactive classroom community.

 PWR 1 Courses

-PWR 1 is a 4 unit course taken by students in their first year that fulfills Stanford's WR 1 requirement.
-It engages students in the serious practice of academic analysis, college level research, and argument.
+PWR 1 is a 4-unit course taken by students in their first year that fulfills Stanford's WR 1 requirement.
+It engages students in the practice of academic analysis, college level research, and argument.

 Detail of a painting, bird and hand.
 Image from PWR2AH video.